Dixie Chopper

-Dixie Chopper is a brand of industrial zero-turning lawn mower formerly manufactured in Fillmore, Indiana, relocated to Gibson City, Illinois for a short period of time, but returned to Greencastle, Indiana.
+Dixie Chopper is an American brand of industrial zero-turning lawn mower formerly manufactured in Fillmore, Indiana, relocated to Gibson City, Illinois for a short period of time, but returned to Greencastle, Indiana.
 Many of the original assemblers from the Fillmore (Coatesville) facility returned to Dixie Chopper.

+History

 Dixie Chopper was founded by Hoosier Art Evans in 1980.
 In February 2014 Dixie Chopper was purchased by Jacobsen/Textron.
 However, on December 5, 2018, Textron notified dealers that they had ceased production of the Dixie Chopper.

+On August 29, 2018, Dan Samet, president of Rhino Ag, stated that, “... we’re in the process of ordering parts and retooling the facility to start making Dixie Chopper mowers.
+Our goal is to have Dixie Choppers available for our dealers in time for the 2020 mowing season".

 On August 5, 2019, Alamo group announced that they had acquired the assets of Dixie Chopper from Jacobsen/Textron.
 On August 9, 2019, Alamo executive vice president, Dan Malone stated that they were working to transition equipment from Dixie Chopper's former manufacturing facility in Fillmore, Ind., to Alamo's Gibson City, Ill., location where Rhino Ag equipment is manufactured.
-On August 29, 2018, Dan Samet, president of Rhino Ag, stated that, “... we’re in the process of ordering parts and retooling the facility to start making Dixie Chopper mowers.
-Our goal is to have Dixie Choppers available for our dealers in time for the 2020 mowing season".

 On December 5, 2019, Dixie Chopper posted a video to their YouTube channel announcing, "Dixie Chopper has a new home in Gibson City, IL at the RhinoAg manufacturing facility.
 104 days after the company was acquired, the first Dixie Chopper mower has rolled off the assembly line."
 However, their Facebook post on the same day includes the caveat, "This is a pilot run where we address any quality and assembly concerns before full production begins".